Square – Brussels Convention Centre: Today

 Designed by Brussels architectural firm A.2R.C., Square – Brussels Meeting Centre has 27 meeting rooms of 40 to 1,200 for a total capacity of 7,000 attendees, and an exposition zone of 4,000 sqm.
 Its technological capacities have been updated: an integrated optic fiber infrastructure make web streaming possible anywhere in the venue, without undermining sound or image quality.

-Works of art decorate the foyers of the meeting centre.
+Works of art decorate the meeting centre's foyers.
 Many of the original features, including expansive murals by Paul Delvaux, René Magritte and Louis Van Lint have been restored and are juxtaposed with contemporary design conceived by a team of European designers: Portuguese artist Juan Trindade for the interior, Belgian designer Arne Quinze for the Kwint public restaurant and the Panoramic Hall, Atelier Roland Jéol for the lighting.

 At the 2010 MIPIM, the real estate exhibition and conference, Square won the Special Jury Award.